usmaanalii/javascript/JavaScript30/analysis.md

 bandName.replace(/^[a |the |an ]/, '').trim()
 ```

-In this case, we are targetting `a`, `the` or `an`.
+In this case, we are targeting `a`, `the` or `an`.
 The spaces are used to prevent all words beginning with these words being replaced.

 Trim removes whitespace from the end of the string.